Answering Your FAQs About Self-Storage Organization and Packing

 Wrap large lamp bases in padding and wrap smaller lamps completely before placing them in boxes.
 Pack delicate lamp shades separately.
 Do not use newsprint to wrap lampshades or any other goods that may be damaged by ink stains.
 You can purchase unprinted wrapping paper, foam wrap, or bubble wrap at our location to help protect delicate items.
 Do not store heavy items on top of cartons containing lamps or lampshades.

-Storing Mirrors, Windows, Glass Sheeting, and Screens
+How To Store Mirrors, Windows, Glass Sheeting, and Screens

 These items should be stored on their edges, not flat.
 We offer a selection of mirror and picture boxes that can be purchased at our office.